ethndotsh/switchboard/README.md

   <img src="docs/public/logo.svg" alt="Switchboard" width="288">
 </picture>

-Switchboard is an open-source prototype for programmable reverse proxy rules.
+Prototype for programmable reverse proxy rules.

 Users write request rules in Go, compile them to WebAssembly with TinyGo, upload immutable bundles to object storage, and proxy instances poll a channel pointer to hot-swap the active rule without restarting the proxy.